 Dr. Christopher K. Tong

 Christopher K. Tong is a China expert and Associate Professor (tenured) at the University of Maryland, Baltimore County.
 Previously, he was a postdoctoral fellow in East Asian studies at Washington University in St. Louis.
-He received his BS from Stanford University and PhD from the University of California, Davis.
+He received his Bachelor of Science from Stanford University and PhD from the University of California, Davis.
 He speaks English, Mandarin Chinese, Cantonese, and German and has reading knowledge of French and Japanese.
 Dr. Tong helps coordinate Chinese language teaching in the Department of Modern Languages, Linguistics & Intercultural Communication as well as the Asian Studies Program.

 In this story in UMBC Magazine, Dr. Tong shares his Fulbright experience in the People’s Republic of China with Catalina Sofia Dansberger Duque and talks about his personal connections to research.